 Are You Hooked on Tragedy?

 How do you know if the tragedy manipulation efforts of media and marketing have their hooks in your brain?

 See, what our broken world needs is sustained, meaningful compassion to address real problems.
-Your 12 hours of despair and desperate tweets before you move on to the next confirmation that we live in a messed up world isn’t helping you or anyone else.
+Your despair and desperate tweets aren’t helping anyone.

 Don’t like the direction things are headed in this world?
 Put your phone in your pocket and go talk to someone.
 Learn about their life and their story.
 Band together with others and solve the very real problems that are within your reach.